What to expect?

 Do you take insurance?

 Yes.
-Blue Cross Blue Shield PPO, Blue Choice, United Healthcare, Cigna, and Aetna.
+Blue Cross Blue Shield PPO, Blue Choice, and Blue Cross Community Health Plans (BCBS Medicaid).

 What of confidentiality?